JezerM/web-greeter-page/CONTRIBUTING.md

       "author": "GitHub username (GitHub realname)", // e.g: "jezerm (Jezer Mejía)".
       "repo": "https://github.com/username/theme",
-      "description": "A simple description of the theme.", "multiMonitor": false, // If the theme contains a `index.yml` that allows the multi-monitor support in Nody Greeter.
+      "description": "A simple description of the theme.", "multiMonitor": false, // If the theme contains a `index.yml` that allows the multi-monitor support in the greeters.
       "imagePrimary": "url/to/image",
       "imageSecondary": "url/to/image", // This can be optional }